 College Code: BU

-Business leaders and organizations are actively involved with the School of Management through executive education programs, speaker engagements, classroom lectures, case competitions, internships, and career placement.
-SOM also maintains close connections to the business community through its advisory board and advisory councils to academic programs.
-More than 125 business leaders representing 75 different companies serve as advisory board or council members.
+Business leaders and organizations are actively involved with the School of Business through executive education programs, speaker engagements, classroom lectures, case competitions, internships, and career placement.
+The School of Business also maintains close connections to the business community through its advisory board and advisory councils to academic programs.
+221 business leaders representing 168 different companies serve as advisory board (including Friends of the Alumni Chapter Board) or council members.

-SOM enrolls more than 3,500 undergraduate students and more than 450 graduate students in its programs.
+The School of Business enrolls more than 3,500 undergraduate students and more than 350 graduate students in its programs.

-The School of Management’s programs offer students a variety of opportunities to enhance their professional endeavors.
+The School of Business’s programs offer students a variety of opportunities to enhance their professional endeavors.

 - Our innovative curriculum meets the demands of the marketplace, focused on business fundamentals, strategic thinking and teamwork.

-- Our highly respected distinguished faculty are cross-disciplinary collaborators and innovative practitioners that are passionate about education.
+- Our distinguished faculty are cross-disciplinary collaborators and innovative practitioners that are passionate about education.
 They bring both theoretical and applied expertise to the classroom.

 - Our outstanding career management professionals are dedicated to providing tailored support to promote our students’ professional advancement and leverage their degree over the short- and long-term.